Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

+= 2.2.21 =

+* Remove wpcom elements when viewing cys iframe from intro screen #1344
+* Hide launch banner when viewing iframe from the intro screen #1348

 = Unreleased =
 * Remove wpcom elements when viewing cys iframe from intro screen #1344
 * Hide launch banner when viewing iframe from the intro screen #1348